bahodge/tomb-of-annihilation/sessions/Session 35.md

 We speak with an unpetrified paladin who convinces us to use the medusa head to unpetrify a very handsome bugbear.
 He is carrying a bow and two shortswords.
 The bugbear is likely a hick.
 He introduces himself as [[Khar]].

 We ask [[Khar]] what he can do.
 He says he is pretty good with a bow.
-We ask how he got here and he says that the [[Trade Princes]] told him to investigate the undead menace but it didn't
+We ask how he got here and he says that the [[Trade Princes]] told him to investigate the undead menace but it didn't work.

+We walk towards the the [[Star Goddess]] with [[Khar]] and the bodies and hear a scream for help in the forest.
+We find a very pretty but very young 16 year old human girl with red hair.
+She looks very dirty and gross.